sirimullalab/KinasepKipred/README.md

 # KinasepKipred
 This repository contains codes for three different models: Random Forest, XGBoost, and Artificial Neural Network.
-This work is specially done for Kinases to predict binding affinity interms of pKI (where pKI is decadic logarithm of Ki).
-We used only Ki values to train and test the models.
+This work is specifically done for Kinases to predict binding affinity interms of pKI (where pKi is decadic logarithm of Ki).
+We used the data points that were specifically estimated for Ki values to train and test the models.

 ## Requirements:
-Please, install the following in order to run the codes.
+Install the following in order to run the codes.
 * python==2.7.16
 * pydpi==1.0
 * numpy==1.16.5